longtimedeveloper/fonts2yaml/README.md

         dart pub global activate --executable=fonts2yaml --source path .

-The above command will create the batch file `fonts2yaml.bat` in your local pub bin cache, see the below table for your system's location.
+On Windows the above command will create the batch file `fonts2yaml.bat` in your local pub bin cache, see the below table for your system's location.

+On macOS the above command will create the batch file `fonts2yaml` in your local pub bin cache.

 | Platform | Cache location |
 |------------|--------------|